Bangkok·Day Trips

 When you have spent three hours hiking a jungle trail and swimming in cold pools, you arrive at the JEATH War Museum wet, physically tired, and mentally switched off.
 You look at the photographs.
 You read the headstones.
 You feel — not very much.
 The weight of the place doesn't land because there is no capacity left to receive it.

 Reverse the order.
 Sit in the cemetery in the cool morning when your mind is clear.
 Let the names on the headstones reach you when you still have the stillness to hear them.
 Walk through the JEATH Museum when you can stand in front of a photograph and actually think about what you're looking at.
-Cross the bridge when the history is already inside you and the steel beneath your feet means something.
+Cross the bridge when the history is already inside you.

 Then go to the waterfalls.
 The cold water and the emerald light and the fish and the noise of the jungle do exactly what they need to do.
 The release is more complete when there is something to release from.